Meteor-Community-Packages/meteor-autoform/README.md

 In most cases, the object will be perfect for your needs.
 However, you might find that you want to modify the object in some way.
 For example, you might want to add the current user's ID to a document before it is inserted.
-You can use "before" hooks or a `formToDoc` hook to do this.
+You can use "before", "formToDoc", or "formToModifier" hooks to do this.

 ### Getting Current Field Values